Jaguar XF Sportbrake (2017-2024) Review

 • Pre-facelift interior isn't as classy

-Overall verdict on the Jaguar XF Sportbrake
+Verdict: Is the Jaguar XF Sportbrake a good car?

-There's no denying that Sportbrake is an odd title for a car.
+Sportbrake is an odd title for a car.
 It's supposed to sound more dynamic than just a plain old estate, but that's precisely what it is.
 An elongated version of the Jaguar XF saloon, with a roomier cabin and boot.

 Well, perhaps plain is the wrong word.
 This is a very handsome car indeed, with neatly balanced proportions that a lumbering SUV could only dream of, and the stylish exterior design is definitely a big part of its appeal.